MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-faq.md

 There are only minor differences and limitations between Teams clients that may affect your experience with the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams.
 When choosing a Teams client, consider:

-- The camera and location can't be accessed from the details window in the Teams desktop app
+- The camera and location can't be accessed from the details window in the Teams desktop app.
+- Phone numbers can't be activated from the details window in Teams for iOS, Teams for Android, or Teams in the browser.
 - Using Microsoft Edge with the Teams in the browser let's you easily work across multiple identities and accounts by signing in to Teams from different profiles.
 To learn about using profiles in Microsoft Edge, see [Sign in and create multiple profiles in Microsoft Edge](https://support.microsoft.com/office/sign-in-and-create-multiple-profiles-in-microsoft-edge-df94e622-2061-49ae-ad1d-6f0e43ce6435) on Microsoft Support.

 ### <a name="what-is-the-best-way-for-me-to-demonstrate-prod_shortmd-and-microsoft-teams-to-prospective-customers"></a>What is the best way for me to demonstrate [!INCLUDE [prod_short.md](includes/prod_short.md)] and Microsoft Teams to prospective customers?